 Centralized resource reduction and target setting under DEA control

-Data envelopment analysis (DEA) is a powerful tool for measuring the relative efficiencies of a set of decision making units (DMUs) such as schools and bank branches that transform multiple inputs to multiple outputs.
+Data Envelopment Analysis (DEA) is a powerful tool for measuring the relative efficiency of decision making units (DMUs).
 In centralized decision-making systems, management normally imposes common resource constraints such as fixed capital, budgets for operating capital and staff count.
 In consequence, the profit or net value added of the units subject to resource reductions will decrease.
 In terms of performance evaluation combined with resource allocation, the interest of central management is to restore the general efficiency value of the DMUs.
-The paper makes four contributions to the literature: (1) we take into consideration the performance evaluation of the centralized budgeting of hierarchical organizations along with sales and market allocation within manufacturing and distribution organizations; (2) we address the evaluation problems that the central decision maker does not desire to deteriorate the efficiency score of the DMUs after input and/or output reduction; (3) we develop a common set of weights (CSW) method based on the goal program (GP) concept to control the total weight flexibility in the conventional DEA models; (4) we extend a new approach to optimize the inputs and/or outputs contraction such that the efficiency of all DMUs will get bigger than or equal to the efficiency of previous change.
-We ultimately present a numerical example involving with three inputs and two outputs to illustrate the applicability and efficacy of the proposed approach.
+The paper makes four contributions: (1) we consider the performance evaluation of the centralized budgeting of hierarchical organizations; (2) we address the evaluation problems that the central decision maker does not desire to deteriorate the efficiency score of the DMUs after input and/or output reduction; (3) we develop a common set of weights (CSW) method; (4) we extend a new approach to optimize the inputs and/or outputs contraction such that the efficiency of all DMUs will get bigger than or equal to the efficiency of previous change.

-Citation : Hosseinzadeh Lotfi, F., Hatami-Marbini, A., Agrell, P. J., Gholami, K., Ghelej Beigi, Z. (2013) Centralized resource reduction and target setting under DEA control", LSM Working Paper, Louvain School of Management, Discussion Paper, CORE, Université catholique de Louvain, CORE DP 2013/5
+Citation : Hatami-Marbini, A., Hosseinzadeh Lotfi, F., Gholami, K., Ghelej Beigi, Z. (2013) Centralized resource reduction and target setting under DEA control, 11th International Conference on Data Envelopment Analysis, June 27-30, 2013, Samsun, Turkey.

 Research Institute : Centre for Enterprise and Innovation (CEI)